Vinokaa/V-Swing/README.md

 ![V-swing-3](https://github.com/user-attachments/assets/ddb05466-ce59-419f-870b-54d56802ec56)

-After selecting the option _Exportar_, the user is prompted about the output file extension.
+After selecting the option _Exportar_, the user is prompted about the file name and the output file extension.
 A description about these extension types are below:

 1. Text File (.txt)
    - Tends to be smaller in size when compared to the Object type, but is slower to load when imported into other projects;